Awell05/ACPortfolio1/README.md

 ## Description

-Take a look at my very first deployed web application built without a starter code.
-This presented several challenges but awarded me the opportunity to understanding CSS in more indepth.
+Take a look at my very first deployed portfolio.
+Creating the portfolio presented several challenges but awarded me the opportunity to understanding CSS more.
 Flexbox and responsive design layouts were huge challenges for me that I was not able to fully execute.
-However, I do plan to continue improving this site as I gain more knowledge and skill in working with CSS.
+However, I will continue improving this site as I gain more knowledge and skill in working with CSS.

 ## Table of Contents (Optional)
 n/a